Northam

 There are great places to visit near Northam including some great cities, historic buildings, villages, canals, rivers and streams, beaches, geological features, sssis, hiking areas, nature reserves, towns, parks, airports, castles and ruins.

-Northam's best nearby villages can be found at Starcross, Lynton and Lynmouth, Littleham, Otterton, Branscombe, Beer, and Hope Cove.
+The area around Northam features a number of interesting villages including Starcross, Lynton and Lynmouth, Littleham, Otterton, Branscombe, Beer, and Hope Cove.

-There are a several good canals in the Northam area like Exeter Canal, and Grand Western Canal at Tiverton.
+The area around Northam features a number of interesting canals including Exeter Canal, and Grand Western Canal at Tiverton.

-Valley of Rocks is a great place to visit close to Northam if you like geological features.
+East Lyn River is a great place to visit close to Northam if you like rivers and streams.

 Don't miss Dartmoor's sssis if visiting the area around Northam.